What is the Stable Dividend Policy?

 After the company makes a decision on what they should do with the profits, the next step is to create the dividend policy.
 The dividend policy acts as a tool for the company to attract investors and receive preferential treatment in the financial markets.
 The investors’ preferences also play a key role in deciding the type of dividend policy to use.

-Some investors may prefer to receive the dividend upfront while others believe that the dividend policy will not affect the long-term gains of the company.
 The tax policy of the country also determines if the shareholder would want to receive the stock in cash or as stock repurchase options.

 Implementation of the Stable Dividend Policy